 Next we would call our damages witnesses to provide a basis for the damages we’re seeking.
 They will include experts and non-experts.
 Learning who our damages experts will be is part of the vigorous process we undertake when learning your case.
 We speak to those who know you best from before and after your injuries.
 That could be a family member, a co-worker, a best friend, you name it; as long as it’s someone who can truly testify to what you’ve gone through.

-Some people are surprised to learn that these witnesses are often more in tune to how your life has changed by your injuries than you are.
-For example, I’ve spoken to damages witnesses who told me about changes in a client’s behavior — even including a limp — that the client had no idea about!
+Some people are surprised to learn that these witnesses are often more in tune to how your life has been changed by your injuries than you are.
+For example, I’ve spoken to damages witnesses who told me about changes in a client’s behavior — even things as obvious as a limp — that the client had no idea about.
 That is not unusual!
-And that’s why lay (non-expert) damages witnesses are so important.
-They see what many people miss, and they can often speak to a jury in a way an expert just can’t.
+And that’s why lay (non-expert) damages witnesses are so important: They see what many people miss, and they can often speak to a jury in a way an expert just can’t.
 However, an expert damages witness is often critical to the outcome of a case.

 Expert damages witnesses also run the gamut.
 Depending on your injuries, they might be doctors who testify about the reasonableness of the treatments and medical bills incurred to date.
 In other cases, they might discuss whether any of the injuries are permanent.
 In cases that will include the need for future medical treatment, they will be needed to explain what those future medical treatments will likely be, why they are reasonable, and what the expenses are likely to be.
 In cases involving loss of earning capacity or lost wages, we may need an economist.